Julius von Pflugk-Harttung

 Julius von Pflugk-Harttung (8 November 1848 – 5 November 1919) was a German historian, best known as an authority on Papal and medieval history.

 Biography

-He was born at Wernikow, and served as a soldier during the Franco-Prussian War.
-He studied history and philology at the universities of Bonn, Berlin and Göttingen.
-In 1877 he obtained his habilitation at the University of Tübingen, where shortly afterwards he became an associate professor.
+He was born at Wernikow and served as a soldier during the Franco-Prussian War.
+He studied history and philology at the universities of Bonn, Berlin, and Göttingen.
+In 1877 he obtained his habilitation at the University of Tübingen, where shortly afterward he became an associate professor.
 In 1886, he was named a professor of history at Basel.
-Thence he went to Berlin, where in 1893 he became head of the Secret State Archives.
+Then he went to Berlin, where in 1893 he became head of the Secret State Archives.